m-i-n-a-r/birday/README.md

 - [App Intro](https://github.com/AppIntro/AppIntro)
 - [Shimmer](https://github.com/facebook/shimmer-android)

+Top contributors (special thanks to them!):
+- [Alberto Pedron](https://github.com/Alberto97) for the precious advices and for contributing with many useful pull requests
+- [Dominik Novosel](https://github.com/DominikNovosel) for the suggestions, for supporting the project and for the LTS version

 Currently, Birday supports the languages in the above table.
 If you want to translate the app in any other language or update an existing translation, just contact me or send a pull request: you'll be quoted both on Github and in the Play Store description.
 For a detailed guide on how to translate the app, refer to the [Wiki](https://github.com/m-i-n-a-r/birday/wiki/Translate-the-app)

 This app was written during my free time as a training.
 It was first published on May 1, 2020.
 Many good devs helped me understanding the best practices and they taught me a lot of useful tricks.
 A special thank to every contributor here and on Reddit. and God bless Stack Overflow.